Gigantomania: North Korea

 Korean dictator Kim Il Sung endorsed a number of hydroelectric engineering projects with gigantic Stalinist scale.
 They were intended to represent man's ability to transform nature according to his will, which is one of the tenets of the Juche ideology.
 Massive urbanisation of the capital Pyongyang was also undertaken during Kim Il-Sung's rule.
-The high-rise suburbs (some with thirty storeys) are connected to downtown by huge thoroughfares – one even being 13 lanes wide.
+The high-rise suburbs are connected to downtown by huge thoroughfares – one even being 10 lanes wide.
 The building of superfluously sized monuments and buildings in order emphasize state power and Kim Il-Sung's cult of personality was continued even after the De-Stalinization process in the Soviet Union.